 This program allows all students, regardless of financial aid eligibility and who are enrolled for at least six credits per term (fall and spring semesters) or three credits per term (summer sessions) to borrow up to \$20,500 per academic grade level, including any amount borrowed under the subsidized Stafford Loan Program.
-The interest rate and origination fee are the same as specified above, however, interest accrual begins immediately during in-school and deferment periods.
+The interest rate is fixed at 6.8 percent.
+The origination fee is the same as specified above, however, interest accrual begins immediately during in-school and deferment periods.
 Interest accruing during those periods may be paid or capitalized.